IHE/RAD.IRA/input/pagecontent/volume-1.md

 Occasionally a `Context` may be _interrupted_ because of _suspension_, meaning that before the `Context` is closed, another `Context` is opened.
 In this case, the information of the previous `Context` is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e. not the `Current Context`).

 For example, a radiologist needs to suspend the current report on a study in order to review another urgent study.
-When switching to the urgent study, the report context of the previously opened study is not terminated.
+When switching to the urgent study, the report context of the previously opened study is not closed.
 Instead a new report context is opened for the urgent study.
 In this case, the `Current Context` is switched to the urgent study being opened.
 As soon as the user finished reviewing the urgent study and hence has closed the `Context` of the urgent study, the _suspended_ `Context` will resume to be the `Current Context` since it is the last opened `Context`.

 See [Use Case #3](volume-1.html#1xx423-use-case-3-interruption-and-resume-flow) for more details.